umeckel/tutorial-todo-app/README.md

 ## Original Source Code

-The original source code for the course can be found on Stefan's GitHub repository: [https://github.com/stevdza-san/To-Do-Compose](httpss://github.com/stevdza-san/To-Do-Compose)
+The original source code for the course can be found on [Stefan's GitHub repository](https://github.com/stevdza-san/To-Do-Compose)

 ## About This Repository